Consumer Bankruptcy FAQ

 Chapter 7 bankruptcy, also known as “liquidation” bankruptcy, is for individuals or businesses with little-to-no means of repaying their debts.
 Those who file for Chapter 7 may lose some of their property, specifically nonexempt assets.
 Nonexempt assets include stocks, bonds, vacation homes, a second vehicle, musical instruments and others.

-Chapter 13 bankruptcy, also known as “reorganization” bankruptcy, is for individuals who qualify to set up a repayment plan that demonstrates your ability to pay your debts.
+Chapter 13 bankruptcy, also known as “reorganization” bankruptcy, is for individuals who qualify to set up a repayment plan that demonstrates their ability to pay their debts.

 Can I keep my house?

 Whether you keep your home depends on your amount of equity and whether you can maintain your mortgage payments.
 To some extent, you may even retain reasonably necessary items such as furnishings and appliances.